 If the tofu soaks up all the oil completely, don’t hesitate to drizzle in a little more.

-Also, now’s a good time to mix your teriyaki ingredients.
+While the tofu is cooking, make the teriyaki sauce.
 Take a small bowl and combine the soy sauce, mirin, sake, sugar and garlic paste.

 Once your tofu’s got that golden glow, pour in the teriyaki mix and add the fried veggies from earlier.